JetBrains/godot-support/gdscript/documentation/contribution/code_flow.md

 Resulting PsiTree, and it's PsiElements are used for pretty much everything else - Indexes for quick search, completion hints, LineMarkers, formatters, references, in-editor documentation, ...
 All of which are invoked by editor itself when required.

-For more in-depth explanations please read check official [tutorial](https://plugins.jetbrains.com/docs/intellij/custom-language-support.html)
+For more in-depth explanations please check official [tutorial](https://plugins.jetbrains.com/docs/intellij/custom-language-support.html)